Codeception/Codeception/docs/modules/REST.md

 ### seeResponseContainsJson

-Checks whether the last JSON response contains provided array.
+Checks weather the last JSON response contains provided array.
 The response is converted to array with json_decode($response, true) Thus, JSON is represented by associative array.
 This method matches that response array contains provided array.